-2 – 90s Bathroom Before and After Reveals
+2 – 90’s Bathroom Makeover Before and After Reveals

 Remember our previous post on updating your 90s era kitchen?
-Well, today, we’re tackling another major room in our quest to update the 90s home: the 90s bathroom remodel before and after.
+Well, today, we’re tackling another major room in our quest to update the 90s home: How to Update the 90s-bathroom remodel before and after, 90s bathroom makeover.
 After all, 90s style didn’t typically contain itself to one corner of the house.
 It left its mark everywhere.

 So, without further ado, let’s talk updating the 1990s bathroom.
 Because chances are, if you don’t have some of these elements in your bathroom, your neighbor most certainly does.